Netflix/mantis/context/plan-scheduling-registry.md

     - The reservation should use total target stage size + request worker list to help determine: dedupe requests, determining whether the request is for a new job vs a scaling request.
     - On new job (total target stage size == worker request list size), the reservation fullfillment should not allow partial allocation.
     - On scaling request, partial allocation is also not allowed.
+    - Scheduling constrain should be converted to canonical format to reduce potential error and make logging cleaner.

 - ReservationRegistry: add `ReservationRegistry` owned by `ResourceClusterActor`
   - Types: `ReservationKey(jobId, stageNum)`, `Reservation{ReservationKey, canonicalSchedulingConstraint, workerRequests, stageTargetSize, lastUpdatedAt, priorityEpoch}`